refresh-bio/agc/README.md

 Setting parameters allows difference compromises, usually between compressed size and decompression time.
 The impact of the most important options is discussed below.
 * *Batch size* specifies the internal granularity of the data.
 If it is set to low values then in the extraction mode *agc* needs to internally decompress just a small fraction of the archive, which is fast.
 From the opposite side, if batch size is huge then *agc* needs to internally decompress the complete archive.
 This is, however, just partial decompression (to some compacted form), so the time can still be acceptable.
 You can experiment with this parameter as set it to your needs.
 Note, however, that the parameter can be set only in the `create` mode, so it cannot be changed later, when the archive is extended.
-* *k-mer length* is an internal parameter which specifies the length of _k-mers_ used to split the genomes into shorter parts (segments) for compression.
+* *k-mer length* is an internal parameter that specifies the length of _k-mers_ used to split the genomes into shorter parts (segments) for compression.
 The parameter should not be changed without a necessity.
 In fact setting it to a value between 25 and 32 should not change too much in the compression ratio and (de)compression speeds.
-Nevertheless, setting it to a too low value (e.g., 17 for human genomes) will make the compression much harder and you should expect poor results.
+Nevertheless, setting it to a too-low value (e.g., 17 for human genomes) will make the compression much harder, and you should expect poor results.
 * *minimal match length* is an internal parameter specifying the minimal match length when the similarities between contigs are looked for.
 If you really want, you can try to change it.
 Nevertheless, the impact on the compression ratios and (de)compression speeds should be insignificant.
-* *segment size* specifies how the contigs are splitted into shorter fragments (segments) during the compresssion.
+* *segment size* specifies how the contigs are split into shorter fragments (segments) during the compression.
 This is an expected segment size and some segments can be much longer.
 In general, the more similar the genomes in a collection the larger the parameter can be.
 Nevertheless, the impact of its value on the compression ratios and (de)compression speeds is limited.
 If you want, you can experiment with it.
 Note that for short sequences, especially for virues, the segment size should be smaller, you can try 10000 or similar values.
 * *no. of threads* impacts the running time.
 For large genomes (e.g., human) the parallelization of the compression is realatively good and you can use 30 or more threads.
 Setting *segment size* to larger values can improve paralelization a bit.
 * *adaptive mode* allows to look for new splitters in all genomes (not only reference).
 It needs more memory but give significant gains in compression ratio and speed especially for highly divergent genomes, e.g., bacterial.
+* *fall-back minimizers* allow to look for matching segment when it cannot be found using splitting <i>k</i>-mers.
+The parameter specifies what fraction of all <i>k</i>-mers will be used in the fall-back procedure.
+This can be useful for highly divergent genomes.
+For bacterial genomes, a value of 0.01 should be a reasonable choice.
+The improvement of compression ratio can be up to 20%.
+For human data, you can try using 0.001.
+The potential gain can be smaller like 2&ndash;3%.
+This slows down the compression.
+Use this feature with care, as sometimes it is better not to add a segment to a group if the splitters do not match and start a new group instead.

 ### Append new genomes to the existing archive